LSX-UniWue/non-item-transformers/docs/source/user_guide.rst

 Hyperparameter Search
 """""""""""""""""""""
-Searching for hyperparameter with Optuna
+Searching for hyperparameter with Optuna.
 Further information can be found `here <./hyperparameter_search.html>`__

 .. code:: bash